 Electronics and Appliance Disposal - Drop Off Location

-posted over 3 years ago by caitria from Recovers
+posted almost 7 years ago by caitria from Supporting Resilient Communities, Inc.

 Need to recycle flood damaged electronics or appliances?
 Can do so via curbside pickup or at CHaRM.
 Due to high volume, CHaRM is now offering an expanded drop-off center at 5030 “Old” Pearl St.